 The music industry is an unforgiving one.
-Whilst Anita the following years trying recovering from the head injuries resulting sinus problems (which she still suffers from to this day), becoming a wife and having a daughter, music moved on without her.
+Whilst Anita spent the following years trying recovering from the head injuries, resulting sinus problems (which she still suffers from to this day) and starting a family, the music moved on without her.
 Disco was dead and as a new act she wasn’t afforded the same luxury that the bigger acts of the time were (e.g Diana Ross) where she could go away and come back with anticipation for her next release.
-I tried to look for more music after this period and I saw that she released another album in 1989, “Wherever There’s Love”, presumably after her health had improved but it wasn’t a success and again, it couldn’t recapture the magic of “Ring My Bell”.
+I tried to look for more music after this period and I saw that she released another album in 1989, “Wherever There’s Love”, presumably after her health had improved, but it wasn’t a success.
+She just couldn’t recapture the magic of “Ring My Bell”.

 And for those of you wondering, yes, she’s still touring.
 Just this year she was on the line-up with acts like The Jacksons and The Commodores on the Ultimate Disco Cruise, performing a collection of hits from other artists during that era and closing out every show with you guessed it, “Ring My Bell”.